Palindromicity of the numerator of a statistical generating function: Introduction

 \subsection{Main result}

-In practice, of course, one is interested in the special case $p=q$, in which case we replace both parameters by $n$, and write $H'_n(t) \coloneqq H'_{nn}(t)$ and $N_{n}(t) \coloneqq N_{nn}(t)$.
-The main result in this paper is a proof of the conjecture~\cite{BW}*{Conj.~1}:
+In practice, one is interested only in the special case $p=q$, in which case we replace both parameters by $n$, and write $H'_n(t) \coloneqq H'_{nn}(t)$ and $N_{n}(t) \coloneqq N_{nn}(t)$.
+The main result in this note is a proof of the following theorem, which was conjectured in~\cite{BW}*{Conj.~1}: